 Why is water softening important?

 Water Softeners are important in your home to prevent hard water from backing up your pipes and appliances.
-The water softening process reduces the hardness of water in households.
+The water softening process reduces the hardness of water in households, so getting a water softener from All Great Appliances could be a good choice for your home.
 When water is hard it creates lime scale build up that makes critical equipment perform less efficiently, which can increases the cost of home water heating by a minimum of 15 to 20%.
 It also has a harder time dissolving soap which has negative side effects on dishwashers, washing machines and shower heads.

 On the reverse side, those who dislike the sliminess and difficulty of washing off soap scum caused by soft water may harden the water by adding chemicals such as baking soda, calcium chloride or magnesium sulfate.